 - Choose the right account: Look for savings accounts with no fees and competitive interest rates.
 High-yield savings accounts or credit unions often offer better returns than standard accounts.

-Managing Debt and Improving Your Credit Score
+Debt Management and Credit Score Improvement for Women

 Managing debt and building a strong credit history are essential skills for financial health.
 For women, understanding how to reduce debt and improve credit can open doors to better loans, housing, and financial opportunities.